scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Neighbor-based path discovery: Path discovery in SCION is performed by the beaconing mechanism.
 In order to participate in this process, an AS only needs to be aware of its direct neighbors.
 As long as no path segments are available, communicating with the neighboring ASes is possible with the one-hop path type, which does not rely on any path information.
 SCION uses these *one-hop paths* to propagate PCBs to neighboring ASes to which no forwarding path is available yet.
 The One-Hop Path Type will be described in more detail in the SCION Data Plane specification (this document will be available later this year).
 - Path segment types: SCION uses different types of path segments to compose end-to-end paths.
 Notably, a single path segment already enables intra-ISD communication.
 For example, a non-core AS can reach the core of the local ISD simply by using an up-segment fetched from the local path storage, which is populated during the beaconing process.
 - Path reversal: In SCION, every path is reversible—i.e., the receiver of a packet can reverse the path in the packet header to send back a reply packet without having to perform a path lookup.
-- Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including TRCs and certificates) that is needed to verify any message it sends.
+- Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's Trust Root Configuration TRC and certificates) that is needed to verify any message it sends.
 This (together with the path reversal) means that the receiver of a message can always obtain all this necessary material by contacting the sender.<br>
-**Note:** For more information on the availability of certificates and TRCs, see the chapter "Deploying a TRC", especially "TRC Update Discovery" of the SCION Control-Plane PKI Internet-Draft {{I-D.scion-cppki}}.
+**Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see the SCION Control-Plane PKI Internet-Draft {{I-D.scion-cppki}}.

 #### Partition and Healing